 The architecture of traveling actin waves

 Actin waves are dynamic supramolecular structures involved in cell migration, cytokinesis, adhesion, and neurogenesis.
 Although actin waves are recognized as a widespread phenomenon, the architecture critical for their propagation is unknown.
 In collaboration with the Gerisch group (MPIB), we used in situ cryo-electron tomography of Dictyostelium cells to unveil the wave architecture in a native state.
-We resolve branch junctions associated with the Arp2/3 complex within the wave network, and quantitatively analyze the organization of branching (Jasnin et al., submitted).
+We resolve branch junctions associated with the Arp2/3 complex within the wave network, and quantitatively analyze the organization of branching (Jasnin et al., Structure 2019).

 Architecture/force relationship in macrophage podosomes